 *Sorry no recipe, maybe I’ll try to get one written down!
 But if you try to make Dressing with sweet cornbread– the taste will be all off and you’ll regret it for the rest of your life.

 ‘Do you remember eating pumpkin pie when you growing up?’
 The most memorable answer was: ‘No, punkin’ pie has a whang to it.’
 A whang to it?
 He went on to tell me that they always grew a few punkins for the kids but mostly pumpkins were ‘fedto the hogs, if the possums didn’t get ’em first.’
-Please don’t ask me what it means to have ‘a whang to it’– these are things that can’t be described, you just know.
+Please don’t ask me what it means to have ‘a whang to it’– my grandmother had the same sentiment about pumpkins!
+And these are things that can’t be described, you just know.
 Still.
 If I ever heard that something had a whang to it- I didn’t eat it.
 No ma’am, I didn’t.
 Sweet Potato Pie is the Southern version of the more universally known Pumpkin Pie.
 So!
 I set out to make the best Sweet Potato Pie I could… I believe this version is the combination of traditional spices and aromas we all love with a old timey twist on the crust.
 Here’s how you make it-

 Camellia’s Sweet Potato Pie

 For the Pie Crust: Make your favorite pie crust or use a prepared 9 inch pie crust. *This is an important step to me- if making your own crust- add a tablespoon or two of cornmeal to the pie dough ; if using a prepared pie crust – brush egg yolk all over the crust including edges, then finely sift cornmeal over the crust- pressing slightly.